24 Hours in Charleston, South Carolina: The Perfect Itinerary For First-Timers

 Eat lunch on Broad Street at Blind Tiger Pub

 Since opening, the Blind Tiger Pub has garnered several accolades.
-With its graceful courtyard, it often lands atop lists of Charleston’s best outdoor patios.
-(To add to the intrigue, the pub is often reputed to be haunted.
-Maybe we’ll save that story for a ghost tour instead, ya?)
+With its graceful courtyard, it often lands atop many lists of Charleston’s best outdoor patios.

-To be sure, there’s better food elsewhere in downtown Charleston.
-But in the area, it’s hard to beat this historic pub.
-If you’re not famished, you’ll find plenty more options later on during your 1-day Charleston itinerary.
+To be sure, we found better food elsewhere in Downtown Charleston.
+But in the French Quarter area, it’s hard to beat this historic pub.

 Learn about Charleston’s darker days at Old Slave Mart Museum